 Tips for Financially Planning Your Retirement

-When you did that for yourself, did you go through to the dollar or some kind of estimate looking at what you thought your expenses would be during retirement?
+When you completed that step, did you then create an estimate of what you thought your expenses would be in retirement?

-Yeah.
+Yes.
 We’ve never been budgeters.
 I’ve always saved aggressively.
 My wife and I are very aligned in the way we think about this stuff.
-We’ve always lived below our means, we paid ourselves first.
+We’ve always lived below our means and paid ourselves first.
 Once we automated our savings, we just kind of spent the rest.
 We would do nice vacations, I had frequent flyer miles, etc., etc. We knew we were saving 20/25% of our pay so we could afford to spend the rest, but we never really tracked our spending.

-So what we did is we started getting serious about paying for retirement:
+So when we started getting serious about saving for retirement, we:

 We took the current actual, made a retirement-projected.
-I actually ran that through to age 95.
 I did some inflation adjustments on each of the categories, looked how spending could change, and I actually laid out a projection through age 95 to make sure that we were thinking holistically and long-term rather than just looking at a snapshot in time.

-One of the things you mentioned about especially health insurance; I see that’s an area where a lot of people are not sure.
-It’s an unknown; they don’t know what the cost of increase of health insurance is going to be.
-One thing you mentioned is that you didn’t go from your company’s employer plan to Medicare.
-You didn’t retire at 65, correct?
+You mentioned health insurance; I see that’s an area that people are unsure of.
+They don’t know what the increased cost of health insurance is going to be.
+In your blog, you mentioned that you didn’t go from your company’s employer plan to Medicare because you didn’t retire at 65, correct?

-As it turns out, we’ve been able to do it.
-As long as you plan for things, I don’t think fear and anxiety should be the reason you don’t retire.
-As long as you have the financials to cover the worst-case scenarios.
+Exactly.
+We factored in pretty expensive healthcare.
+But once the numbers showed we could do it, there’s less to fear.
+And, as it turns out, we’ve been able to afford it.
+I don’t think fear and anxiety should be the reason you don’t retire.
+You just have to plan for the worst-case scenarios.

-Did you ever put any kind of hedge in place that said: if this doesn’t work out, my plan to go back to work is this?
+Did you ever put any kind of plan in place for going back to work if you couldn’t afford the expenses?

-I would rather assume the worst and then if some of the things fell together better than we planned, hey that’s great and if we probably have a little bit more money than we need, that’s okay.
-That was the way we approached it.
+I would rather assume the worst and then if some of the things fell together better than we planned, so be it.
+That was the way that my wife and I approached it.

 Was your wife working at the time as well?

 That brings up a good topic.
-You actually moved either close to or right after retirement?
+You moved right around the same time you retired, correct?

-We were renting it out, making some income on it; it was paying for itself.
-We always knew that our retirement plan was to sell the big house in the city and move up to the cabin full-time.
+Yes.
+When I was working, we lived in Atlanta.
+About seven to eight years before I retired, we purchased a vacation home up in the mountains.
+For a while, we were renting it out — making some passive income.
+It was paying for itself.
+But we always knew that our retirement plan was to sell the house in Atlanta and move to the cabin full-time.

-Yeah, and I think when you think about moving, the hardest part of it I think is your friendships, relationships, your dentist, your doctors, etc. Doing it the way we did it actually gave us the opportunity to be engaged in the community up here.
+Yeah, and I think when it comes to moving, the hardest part is your friendships and relationships — even leaving your dentist, doctors, etc. Doing it the way we did it gave us the opportunity to be engaged in the community up here, over time.